alfrix/docs/docs/library/Core_Template.md

 *Content that can be loaded by the (Core name) core have the following file extensions.*

 --Check the supported extensions entry in the relevant core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--
---Extensions such as cue or m3u will eventually have a hyperlink for their respective guides--

 --If no extensions use--
 The (Core name) core does not feature extension use.